Adaeze-Jennifer/Adaeze-Jennifer/README.md

 ## 🚀 About Me
 I’m a data analyst with a background in Economics, focused on turning complex datasets into clear, actionable insights that support business decision-making.

-I’ve worked on projects across retail, pharmaceutical, and e-commerce domains—analyzing sales performance, customer behavior, and revenue trends using tools like **SQL, Excel, Power BI, and Python.**
+I’ve worked on projects across retail, pharmaceutical, and e-commerce domains — analyzing sales performance, customer behavior, and revenue trends using tools like **SQL, Excel, Power BI, and Python.**

-My approach goes beyond just analysis—I build dashboards that are intuitive and decision-focused, automate repetitive workflows, and uncover patterns that help businesses optimize performance and plan ahead.
+My approach goes beyond just analysis.
+I build dashboards that are intuitive and decision-focused, automate repetitive workflows, and uncover patterns that help businesses optimize performance and plan ahead.

 I’m particularly interested in ***data storytelling, business intelligence, and solving real-world problems** with data.